coq-community/coq-nix-toolbox/README.md

 - `fetchCoqOverlay`: fetch a derivation file from nixpkgs that you may then edit locally to override a package.
 - `createOverlay`: create a fresh derivation file from a template, which could then be added to nixpkgs.
 - `cachedMake`: compile the project by reusing build outputs cached (generally thanks to Cachix).
-- `genNixActions`: generates GitHub one actions file per bundle, for testing dependencies and reverse depndencies.
+- `genNixActions`: generates GitHub one actions file per bundle, for testing dependencies and reverse dependencies.

 These three commands update the nixpkgs version to use (will create or override `.nix/nixpkgs.nix`):
 - `updateNixpkgsUnstable`: update to the latest nixpkgs-unstable.